buu342/buu342.me/blog/projects/markdown/00-MusicWorldRE.md

 ### Asset Extraction Tools

 What I would recommend you to do is to use an Asset Extraction Tool to help you rip out data.
 These tools essentially do what we did: Scan a binary file for known file headers and dump out whatever data it can find.
-Here's a non comprehensive list of tools that can do that:
+Here's a non-comprehensive list of tools that can do that:

 * [Binwalk](https://github.com/ReFirmLabs/binwalk)
 * [Ravioli Game Tools](https://www.scampers.org/steve/sms/other.htm#ravioli)